Tim Paul

 We were joined by about 25 people from 10 different organisations, including GDS, Defra, MoJ, MoD, DfE, NHS, Home Office, Local Government and even the BFI.

-Alongside designers there were also user researchers, delivery managers, content designers and developers.
+Participants were a mixture of designers, user researchers, delivery managers, content designers and developers.

 Here's what we talked about...